Alfen

 - Step 1 – Power down and dry: Turn off the charger and gently open the enclosure.
 Allow it to dry completely; use a dry cloth and, if needed, a low-heat fan (no direct heat guns).

 - Step 2 – Inspect seals: Check the perimeter gasket of the front cover for damage, dirt, or misalignment.
-Clean and reseat or replace if necessary.
+Clean and reseat it or replace it if necessary.

 - Step 3 – Check cable glands: Ensure all cable glands are tightened to the manufacturer’s specification and that the rubber inserts grip the cables firmly.